DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

-# Apigee Edge Traffic Summarizer
+# Apigee Traffic Summarizer

-This tool queries the Edge Analytics API to retrieve message_count (traffic volume) statistics for an organization, over a given year.
+This tool queries the Apigee Analytics API to retrieve message_count (traffic volume) statistics for an organization, over a given year.

 There are two options for output: